Landlord’s Notice to Exclude Security of Tenure

 The Landlord’s Notice includes a “health warning” advising tenants of the consequences of entering into a lease with no security of tenure.

-See our Guidance Note: Excluding Security of Tenure for details of the procedure that must be followed in order to ensure that the tenant does not acquire security of tenure.
+See the Guidance on Excluding Security of Tenure for details of the procedure that must be followed in order to ensure that the tenant does not acquire security of tenure.

 This Landlord’s Notice to Exclude Security of Tenure is in open format.
 Simply complete the “To” and “From” sections and then sign and date the Notice.
 The wording of the “Important Notice” section must not be altered.